EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 ### Read positions

 Both TCP and gRPC clients allow reading the stream from a specific position (representing the location of the particular event in the stream).
-We decided to make positions more explicit accordingly to the stream revision changes in [appending new events](#appending-events).
+We decided to make positions more explicit according to the stream revision changes in [appending new events](#appending-events).

 We expanded a `StreamPosition` class that centralises stream position handling.
 It still has a `Start` and an `End` constant representing the logical stream's position.
-However, they return no longer `long` values but `StreamPosition` class instance.
+However, they no longer return `long` values but a `StreamPosition` class instance.
 We replaced `long` values with `ulong` as stream position is always positive.

 `StreamPosition` class has an overloaded operator for `ulong` value assignment.